Let your bread machine do the work for you with this quick and easy Portuguese Sweet Bread Loaves also known as Hawaiian Bread.

 - Lightly grease two 8 x 4" loaf pans.

 - Gently deflate the dough, and divide it in half.
 Shape the dough into two loaves and place into the prepared pans.
-Cover the dough gently with lightly greased plastic wrap or tented foil.
+Cover the dough gently with lightly greased plastic wrap or tented foil. (see notes for braided loaves with eggs in the center).

 - Let the dough rise in the pans for about 2 hours, until it's again nice and puffy.
 Toward the end of the rising time, preheat the oven to 350°F.